 We don’t have enough time before we as humans destroy ourselves, same as above.

 Personally don’t think we have other chances, realistic ones at least.
 Do you?

-Again in order to overcome our own problems we should be relying on our own innate perseverance, resilience and ability to change, evolve, get better within ourselves, without waiting for machines or artificial intelligence to either destroy or salvage us.
+Again in order to overcome our own problems, we should be relying on our own innate perseverance, resilience and ability to change, evolve, get better within ourselves, without waiting for machines or artificial intelligence to either destroy or rescue us.

 It’s also important to notice that it took millions of years for these changes that affected all life on earth to take place.